 Hill Country Night Sky Month

-The first annual Hill Country Night Sky Month, October 2020, is a celebration of our region’s night skies and of the hard work that Hill Country communities do to preserve it.
+October is Hill Country Night Sky Month, an annual celebration of our region’s night skies and of the hard work that Hill Country communities do to preserve it.
 Check out the Hill Country Night Sky Month page to learn more!

 International Dark Sky Association

 Join the Texas Chapter of the International Dark Sky Association and get support from the worldwide network of IDA Advocates.
 Help your community become an IDA Dark Sky Place through the International Dark-Sky Association Dark-Sky Places Program.
 This program works to encourage neighborhoods, communities, parks and protected areas around the world to preserve and protect night skies through responsible lighting policies and public education.
 If you need support in applying for one of these designations, contact the Hill Country Alliance at firstname.lastname@example.org.

 The IDA Texas ‘Be a Star’ award offers an easy way to evaluate your own property’s outdoor lighting and show your support for the cause.
 Download the ‘Be a Star’ award application here.
 If you want to engage your neighbors about their lighting, this sample neighbor letter, offers a good way to begin as well as the IDA Home Lighting Assessment.

 Participation in citizen science has become an increasingly popular and fun way to be involved in important scientific research and help night sky conservation efforts.
 Visit Globe at Night and Lost at Night to learn how you can contribute to light pollution research through citizen science.